Fernvale, Singapore

 Fernvale is a neighbourhood of Sengkang New Town in Singapore.
 It is located between Sungei Punggol and the proposed Sengkang West Industrial Estate.
 The house numbers of the public apartment blocks in Fernvale begin with the number '4' (4xx).
 Fernvale is the newest neighbourhood in Sengkang Town to be completed by the Housing and Development Board (HDB).
-Seletar Mall, a new shopping amenity which houses Sengkang's first cineplex, is located within this neighbourhood.
+Seletar Mall, a shopping amenity which housed Sengkang's first cineplex until 2024, is located within this neighbourhood.
 In 2017, a proposed community facility to be located next to Seletar Mall was announced, which houses a community club, childcare centre, hawker centre and wet market.
 The community facility which was slated to be ready by the second half of 2020, had stopped construction in April 2020 due to the COVID-19 measures set by the government.
 Construction of the facility has since continued in the second half of 2020 and was completed in 2022.